 Distance protection is a mature protection mainly used in transmission systems .
-It is based on the observation that the protected line impedance is proportional to its length: monitoring changes in the impedance (e.g. by measuring locally voltage and current) enables thus to identify a fault without any communication device.
+It is based on the observation that the protected line impedance is proportional to its length: monitoring changes in the impedance (e.g. by measuring locally voltage and current) thus enables the identification of a fault without any communication device.

 Components & enablers

-Consequence of the definition, the adaptive protection scheme aims to monitor the power system to determine its state and adjust its configuration accordingly.
-In particular, adaptive relaying means changing relay settings and picking up relay currents in online mode as operating conditions of the system changes.
+Consequently, the adaptive protection scheme aims to monitor the power system to determine its state and adjust its configuration accordingly.
+In particular, adaptive relaying means changing relay settings and picking up relay currents in online mode as the operating conditions of the system changes.

-Adaptive protection schemes require typically the following components: hardware (referring to the digital relay itself and intelligent electronic devices - IEDs), computational and communication systems that model and monitor the relays and coordinate the adaptation of parameters, the communication protocol for intelligent electronic devices at electrical substations, the algorithms ruling the settings as well as the protocols to interface to human factors.
+Adaptive protection schemes require typically the following components: hardware (referring to the digital relay itself and intelligent electronic devices – IEDs), computational and communication systems that model and monitor the relays and coordinate the adaptation of parameters, the communication protocol for intelligent electronic devices at electrical substations and the algorithms ruling the settings, as well as the protocols to interface to human factors.

-Wide Area Monitoring System (WAMS) is an enabling technology based on an information facility with monitoring purposes to improve situational awareness and visibility within power system.
+Wide Area Monitoring System (WAMS) is an enabling technology based on an information facility with monitoring purposes to improve situational awareness and visibility within power systems.
 Based on Phasor Measurements Units (PMUs), WAMS allow monitoring transmission system conditions over large areas in view of detecting and further counteracting grid instabilities.
-As mentioned above, such early warning system contributes to increase system reliability and can be considered as an extension and enablers of an adaptive protection system:
+As mentioned above, such an early warning system contributes to increasing system reliability and can be considered as an extension and enabler of an adaptive protection system: